Think of a robo-advisor and it might conjure up an image of R2-D2 popping round to talk you through your investment options over a cup of tea.

 Products offered: Seven different pension plans, designed to meet different investment needs.
 Plans include a Tracker pension, which follows the performance of the world’s markets and a Future World plan that puts your money into companies that pledge to be environmentally friendly.

 How much does it cost: Annual fees range from 0.50% to 0.95% depending on the pension plan you choose.
 Your fees are halved for any amount above £100,000.
 For example, PensionBee’s Tracker Plan costs 0.25% for any amount over £100,000 – the cost below this amount is 0.50%.

 PensionBee is offering Rest Less members who transfer at least one pension to them a £50 Amazon voucher.
-Learn whether transferring a pension could be right for you here and claim your £50 voucher here.
+Learn whether transferring a pension could be right for you in our article Should I consolidate my pensions? and claim your £50 voucher here.

 OpenMoney was originally part of evestor before its services were split into the ‘do-it-yourself’ evestor investment service and OpenMoney, which is its financial advice arm.

 OpenMoney aims to help people across their whole financial journey, from getting their finances under control to making long-term investment decisions.
 Whereas some robo-advisers can only offer guidance to help you narrow down your options, OpenMoney is authorised and approved by the FCA to give financial advice and so can recommend whether investing is right for you.

 Products offered: Stocks and shares ISA, personal pension, general investment account.
 Based on your goals, OpenMoney will tell you which products to invest in.

 Minimum investment: You can start investing from £1.